RoelYoon/CP-Club-Website-And-API/README.md

 ## Managing Network Egress For GCP VM Usage Limit
 GCP's [free-tier](https://cloud.google.com/free/docs/free-cloud-features#compute) places a monthly usage limit of 1GB network egress on our free VM (ingress is unlimited).
 So how practical is web hosting with this limitation?
 Let's look at some numbers.

 I'll make *very* conservative estimates in order to make sure we won't be paying any unexpected bills.
-Let's say our web server deals with 100,000 HTTP requests every month, with browser caching out of the equation.
-This is over 130 HTTP requests/hour, which I believe is a safe overestimate for a highschool club website.
+Let's say our web server deals with `100,000 HTTP requests` every month, with browser caching out of the equation.
+This is over `130 HTTP requests/hour`, which I believe is a safe overestimate for a highschool club website.

-With this rate, we can figure out how much network egress each HTTP response should have: $1GB / 100000 HTTP Responses = 10KB / 1 HTTP Response$.
+With this rate, we can figure out how much network egress each HTTP response should have:
+`1GB / 100000 HTTP Responses = 10KB / 1 HTTP Response`.